 I love sharing the transformational mindfulness modalities with both individuals and groups.
 I've worked with a wide variety of conditions from sports massage with the San Francisco 49ers and restorative yoga for pregnant moms and kids with cognitive disabilities to restorative retreats and classes for hospital staff.
 I design sessions for individuals and groups according to your unique needs - each session is aimed to work with exactly where you are.
 I keep a lending library and can provide additional resources to aid in integration of the mindfulness into your daily life.

-Sessions are held at the Prairie House overlooking the prairie and Lake Sinissippi conveniently located 50 minutes equidistant between Milwaukee and Madison.
+Mindfulness is simply an awareness practice that bring us closer to our contemplative nature - it's not a religion or cult but can dovetail nicely with whatever spiritual practice you may or may not already have.
+Sessions are held at the Prairie House with lovely views of the prairie and Lake Sinissippi conveniently located 50 minutes equidistant between Milwaukee and Madison.

 For questions about specific wellness services or to discuss designing a wellness session for staff retreats please contact: